gfontenot/dotfiles/README.markdown

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-These were originally forked from [holman](http://www.github.com/holman), but I've modified some stuff, and pulled from other sources, such as [Ben Hostongs](https://github.com/benhoskings/dot-files).
+These were originally forked from [holman](http://www.github.com/holman), but I've modified some stuff, and pulled from other sources, such as pulling the prompt style from [Ben Hoskings](https://github.com/benhoskings/dot-files).
+I removed a lot of the stuff I had no use for from Holman's dotfiles, and will be adding more of my own customizations as I go.

 ## install